-The SAP regulations are complex and recommendations often fail the FAA’s expectations of what comes next for a pilot with a positive DOT test.
+SAP recommendations often fail the FAA’s expectations of what comes next with a positive DOT test.

 To a pilot, the consequences of a DOT+ are harsh.
-The FAA often revokes the medical certificate and sometimes all pilot ratings, and then it takes time to start moving through the requirements.
+The FAA often revokes medical certificates and sometimes all pilot ratings, and then it takes time to start moving through the requirements.
 The “normal” workflow, when your SAP is not your aviation psychiatrist, goes something like this: